For press inquiries, please contact:

 Michelle Podberezniak at HarperCollins:

-Jessica Tom is a writer and food blogger living in Brooklyn.
+Jessica Tom is a writer living in the NYC area.
 She attended Yale University and graduated with a concentration in fiction writing, studying three years under Amy Bloom.
 She brings a wide variety of food experience to her writing.
 She is an accomplished home cook and competed in Food Network's popular new show, Cooks vs Cons.
 Food Whore is her first novel and has been optioned by DreamWorks Studios.

 Post-graduation, Jess’s dynamic food-focused career encompassed consumer products, restaurants, corporate cafeterias, food trucks, and a citywide culinary program.

 In 2013, her work received national attention when she authored 3rd Ward’s winning proposal for a $1.5 million grant from the City of Brooklyn for a culinary incubator.
 Jess concepted the 30,000 square foot space, planning facilities, classes, the pricing model and garnering letters of interest from food-world luminaries including Bev Eggleston, Anne Saxelby and Amanda Hesser.
 While at 3rd Ward, she also managed marketing, events and business development for two restaurant spaces (including Fitzcarraldo) and one food truck (Goods, cheffed by Alex McCrery, formerly of Commander’s Palace and the personal chef of the Seinfeld family).
 She created collaborations with numerous food businesses including The Meat Hook, Luke’s Lobster, the Umami Food and Art Festival, Red Bull, Tasting Table, and many more.